microsoft/DirectXShaderCompiler/docs/DXIL.rst

 5   StoreOutput                   stores the value to shader output 6   FAbs                          returns the absolute value of the input value.
-7   Saturate                      clamps the result of a single or double precision floating point value to [0.0f...1.0f] 8   IsNaN                         returns the IsNaN
+7   Saturate                      clamps the result of a single or double precision floating point value to [0.0f...1.0f] 8   IsNaN                         IsNaN
-9   IsInf                         returns the IsInf
+9   IsInf                         IsInf
-10  IsFinite                      returns the IsFinite 11  IsNormal                      returns the IsNormal 12  Cos                           returns cosine(theta) for theta in radians.
+10  IsFinite                      IsFinite
+11  IsNormal                      IsNormal
+12  Cos                           returns cosine(theta) for theta in radians.
-13  Sin                           returns the Sin
+13  Sin                           returns sine(theta) for theta in radians.
 14  Tan                           returns the Tan
-15  Acos                          returns the Acos
+15  Acos                          Acos
-16  Asin                          returns the Asin
+16  Asin                          Asin
-17  Atan                          returns the Atan
+17  Atan                          Atan
-18  Hcos                          returns the Hcos
+18  Hcos                          Hcos
-19  Hsin                          returns the Hsin
+19  Hsin                          Hsin
-20  Htan                          returns the Htan
+20  Htan                          Htan
-21  Exp                           returns the Exp
+21  Exp                           returns component-wise e^exponent
-22  Frc                           returns the Frc
+22  Frc                           Frc
-23  Log                           returns the Log
+23  Log                           returns component-wise natural log.
-24  Sqrt                          returns the Sqrt
-25  Rsqrt                         returns the Rsqrt
+24  Sqrt                          returns component-wise square root 25  Rsqrt                         returns component-wise reciprocal square root (1 / sqrt(src))
-26  Round_ne                      returns the Round_ne
+26  Round_ne                      floating-point round to integral float.
-27  Round_ni                      returns the Round_ni
+27  Round_ni                      floating-point round to integral float.
-28  Round_pi                      returns the Round_pi
+28  Round_pi                      floating-point round to integral float.
-29  Round_z                       returns the Round_z
+29  Round_z                       floating-point round to integral float.
-30  Bfrev                         returns the reverse bit pattern of the input value 31  Countbits                     returns the Countbits 32  FirstbitLo                    returns the FirstbitLo 33  FirstbitHi                    returns src != 0?
-(BitWidth-1 - FirstbitHi) : -1
-34  FirstbitSHi                   returns src != 0?
-(BitWidth-1 - FirstbitSHi) : -1
+30  Bfrev                         Bfrev
+31  Countbits                     Countbits
+32  FirstbitLo                    FirstbitLo
+33  FirstbitHi                    FirstbitHi
+34  FirstbitSHi                   FirstbitSHi
-35  FMax                          returns a if a >= b, else b 36  FMin                          returns a if a < b, else b 37  IMax                          returns the IMax of the input values 38  IMin                          returns the IMin of the input values 39  UMax                          returns the UMax of the input values 40  UMin                          returns the UMin of the input values 41  IMul                          returns the IMul of the input values 42  UMul                          returns the UMul of the input values 43  UDiv                          returns the UDiv of the input values 44  UAddc                         returns the UAddc of the input values 45  USubb                         returns the USubb of the input values 46  FMad                          performs a fused multiply add (FMA) of the form a * b + c 47  Fma                           performs a fused multiply add (FMA) of the form a * b + c 48  IMad                          performs an integral IMad
+35  FMax                          returns a if a >= b, else b 36  FMin                          returns a if a < b, else b 37  IMax                          IMax
+38  IMin                          IMin
+39  UMax                          UMax
+40  UMin                          returns the UMin of the input values 41  IMul                          there is no way to call this directly in HLSL.
+42  UMul                          UMul
+43  UDiv                          UDiv
+44  UAddc                         UAddc
+45  USubb                         USubb
+46  FMad                          performs a fused multiply add (FMA) of the form a * b + c 47  Fma                           performs a fused multiply add (FMA) of the form a * b + c 48  IMad                          performs an integral IMad